didier-building/zubio/docs/README.md

 ## 🏛️ System Architecture at a Glance

-Chatwoot is built as a Ruby on Rails 7.1 application with a Vue.js 3 frontend, using PostgreSQL 16 (with pgvector) for data storage and Redis for caching and background jobs.
+Zubio is built as a Ruby on Rails 7.1 application with a Vue.js 3 frontend, using PostgreSQL 16 (with pgvector) for data storage and Redis for caching and background jobs.

 ```
 ┌─────────────────────────┐